Farm Crime

-Farm Crime is a Canadian true crime documentary series which premiered on CBC's online streaming service, CBC Gem (formerly the CBC Player), in August 2018.
+Farm Crime is a Canadian true crime documentary series which premiered on CBC's online streaming service, CBC Gem, in August 2018.
 Created by Geoff Morrison and produced by Toronto-based production company Big Cedar Films, the series investigates unconventional crimes in the world of farming and agriculture.

 The series was one of the first to be commissioned exclusively for the CBC Gem streaming platform, and was reported by CBC to have been the most-streamed original unscripted series over a seven-day period and a twelve-week period when its first season premiered.
 In December 2020, it was announced that Warner Bros.
 Unscripted Television optioned the format rights to the show, and that an American version of the show is in development.

+Showrunner Geoff Morrison described the Great Canadian Maple Syrup Heist as the inspiration for the show in a 2023 interview.

 Episodes

 Series overview

 The series documents the stories of people who have been victims of agricultural crime.
-Each 10-15 minute episode examines a different incident, usually a theft, and how it affects the victims both emotionally and financially.
+Each 10-25 minute episode examines a different incident, usually a theft, and how it affects the victims both emotionally and financially.
 The series also explores the many diverse aspects of the agricultural industry in Canada, with each episode taking place in different provinces across Canada.
 The first season of the series tackles crimes such as cattle rustling, oyster poaching, livestock theft, and cargo theft.
 The second season looks at crop, lobster, and horse theft, elver poaching, and invasive species that threaten agriculture.
+The last season of Farm Crime covers timber poaching, agricultural fraud and scams, industry sabotage, and a case that involves the Canadian Food Inspection Agency.